Skip to main content

 Interests

-• Beverage: Anything in a cup.
+• Drink: Anything in a cup.
 From Bourbon to coffee and tea, I'm a big fan of liquid luxury on a budget.
 I have tasted and ranked more than 600 distinct beers and was a community ambassador for some Budweiser family brands.
 In terms of whiskey business, I am a certified Bourbon Steward.

 • Gaming: What could be better than having your friends at your fingertips every day?
 Video games have long been an important part of my friend group.
 From Call of Duty to Deep Rock Galactic to Sea of Thieves and many more, I view gaming as a way to bring people together.
 In terms of entertainment per dollar, video and board games provide huge value.
 I stream very occasionally and you can find me as "MuggleJosh" on Twitch.
 My favorite types of games are FPS and Open World RPGs.